 A Guide to Chasen - The All-important Matcha Whisk

 The chasen (茶筅-tea whisk) is perhaps the most indispensable tool when it comes to making matcha, as none of the alternatives can compete with its ability to evenly mix the tea and create a thick yet fine mousse-like foam.
 Today, most matcha whisks are mass-produced outside of Japan.
 However, the highest quality chasen are still painstakingly made from locally grown bamboo in the small village of Takayama (高山) in northwest Nara prefecture, where they have been produced for over 500 years.
-Today, there are only 18 chasen masters remaining, who are carrying on their families’ traditions.
+Today, there are only a dozen or so chasen masters remaining, who are carrying on their families’ traditions.

 Here, we’ll take a deeper look into this iconic tool and see what sets apart artisanal Takayama chasen from their cheaper, mass-produced counterparts.